Siwa Oasis Travel Guide: Egypt's Remote Berber Desert Town

 Getting There

-The standard route from Cairo is the overnight bus operated by West Delta Bus Company, departing from Cairo’s Turgoman station.
-Journey time is approximately eight hours.
-There is no train to Siwa and no commercial airport — charter flights are technically possible but uncommon.
-Driving is an option; the sealed road via Alexandria and Marsa Matruh is straightforward.
+The standard route from Cairo is the overnight bus operated by West Delta Bus Company, departing from Cairo’s Turgoman Garage station.
+Journey time is approximately eight hours; tickets cost approximately EGP 180–250 (as of 2026).
+There is no train to Siwa and no commercial airport.
+Driving is also practical — the sealed road via Alexandria and Marsa Matruh is straightforward, roughly eight to nine hours from Cairo or five to six hours from Alexandria.
+The road is in good condition and well-signposted.
+A 4WD is not necessary for the main road, but adds significant flexibility for Great Sand Sea excursions.

 The Oracle Temple and Ancient Siwa

 The Temple of the Oracle of Amun stands at the edge of the old town.
-It was here, in 331 BC, that Alexander the Great made the journey from the coast to consult the oracle and was proclaimed son of Amun — a moment that influenced his self-presentation as a divine ruler for the rest of his life.
+It was here, in 331 BC, that Alexander the Great made the journey from the coast to consult the oracle and was proclaimed son of Amun.
 The ruins are fragmentary but the setting — on a rocky outcrop above the oasis — is worth an hour of your time.
-Entry fees are modest.
+Entry is approximately EGP 40–60 (as of 2026).
+The adjacent ruins of the Temple of Amun at Aghurmi, a few minutes’ walk away, are usually included in the same ticket.

 Shali Fortress

 The Shali Fortress is a ruined 13th-century settlement built from kershef — a local material made from salt clay and palm wood.
-It occupied the prominent hill in the centre of town and housed much of the population until the early 20th century.
-Three days of unusually heavy rain in 1926 caused severe structural collapse.
+It occupied the prominent hill in the centre of town until three days of heavy rain in 1926 caused severe structural collapse.
 What remains is an evocative ruin that you can walk through in part; the views over the oasis from the top are the best in town.
+Access is free and the fortress is well worth an evening visit at sunset.

 The Great Sand Sea

 East of Siwa, the Great Sand Sea is one of the world’s largest erg systems, stretching across the Egyptian-Libyan border.
 4WD excursions run from town — typically a half-day or full-day circuit through the dunes with stops for sandboarding and at freshwater springs in the desert.
 Sunset from the dunes is the standard highlight.
-Most guesthouses in town can arrange this; prices vary, so it is worth comparing two or three operators.
+Most guesthouses arrange this; prices range from approximately $30–50 per person for a half-day group trip to $80–120 per person for a private full-day with meals.
+Compare at least two or three operators as quality and vehicle condition varies.
+You can also browse Siwa Oasis tours and excursions for guided options with reviews.

 Springs and Swimming

-Cleopatra’s Bath is a natural spring pool near the old town — cold, freshwater, and genuinely swimmable despite the tourist-trap name (the Cleopatra connection is not substantiated historically).
-Fatnas Island, 5km west of town, sits on a saltwater lake with a small palm garden and is the standard sunset spot.
-Both are accessible by bicycle, which is the best way to get around Siwa.
+Cleopatra’s Bath is a natural spring pool near the old town — cold, freshwater, and genuinely swimmable.
+The Cleopatra connection is not historically verified, but the spring itself is real.
+Entry is approximately EGP 20.
+Fatnas Island, 5km west of town, sits on a saltwater lake with a small palm garden and is the standard sunset spot; it costs approximately EGP 20–30 to enter and is best reached by bicycle.

 Best Time to Visit

 October through March is the ideal window.
 Temperatures are comfortable (15–25°C by day), the date harvest happens in October, and the oasis is at its most liveable.
+The annual Siwa Date Festival typically takes place in October — worth timing around if your schedule allows.
 Summer temperatures exceed 45°C and very few travellers visit in July and August.

 Nearby